ferraricharles/lookerembededcr/README.md

 After answering the prompt questions, gcloud will then containerise the application and push as a new revision of the specified service.

 Extra configurations such as unnauthenticated calls and users might be necessary and can be done from the GCP console.

+By embeding the public URL of Cloud Run, this should then redirect the iframe to a signed URL that would allow your end user to have access to the instance.

-After testing, it is highly recommended that you delete your cloud run instance to not consume resources or impose risks to your project.
+After testing, it is highly recommended that you delete your cloud run instance to not consume Looker and Compute resources or impose risks to your project.